R0mainSR/BackwardsSMBU/README.md

 **Q : I founded a bug or I have an idea...**

-A : You can go [here](https://github.com/R0-main/Backwards-Super-Mario-Bros.-U/issues) to report bugs or request features.
+A : You can go [here](https://github.com/R0-main/Backwards-Super-Mario-Bros.-U/issues) to report bugs or request features/suggestions.

 **Q : Can I contact you ?**